 And so, having been born an imaginative child and having within him a great intellectual eagerness, Jesse Bentley had turned wholeheartedly toward God.
 When the [American Civil] war took his [four older] brothers away [that is, caused their deaths], he saw the hand of God in that.
 When his father became ill and could no longer attend to the running of the [family] farm, he took that also as a sign from God.

-Most of these conceited individuals amount to little or nothing and, fortunately, they do not have the power to harm others by their foolish beliefs, although they may annoy those they know or make some of their lives miserable with their deluded vanity.
-Problems, and sometimes great problems, arise when such individuals are able to gain power over others, whether this power is political, legal, economic, military, or imitative, as in the case of religious cults.
+Many of these conceited religious individuals amount to little or nothing and, fortunately, they do not have the power to harm others by their foolish beliefs, although they may annoy those they know or make some of their lives miserable with their deluded vanity.
+Problems, and sometimes great problems, arise when such individuals are able to gain power over others, whether this power is political, legal, economic, military, personal, or imitative, as in the case of religious cults.

 The desire to imitate prominent religious figures like Jesus, Mohammed, or Martin Luther can make one believe that one is also divinely chosen or inspired.
 The great danger with this belief is that one comes to believe that everything one thinks and does is ordained by God.
 And because most religious people attribute infallibility to God, they likewise come to believe that they too are infallible.
 Human history is rife with the examples of individuals who believed such nonsense about themselves.
 Another common tendency is to attribute to God one’s own enmity towards, or hatred or dislike of, someone, something, or another group of people.
-A recent example is George Bush, who was the president of the United States from 2001 to 2009.
-Without the terrorist attacks in 2001 that so greatly traumatized and outraged the American people, most Americans would have soon recognized the younger Bush’s incompetence and his complete unfitness to occupy the most important political position in their country’s government.
+A recent example is George Bush, a fervent reader of the Bible who was the president of the United States from 2001 to 2009.
+Without the terrorist attacks in 2001 that so greatly traumatized and outraged the American people, most Americans would have soon recognized the younger Bush’s incompetence and his unfitness to occupy the most important political position in their country’s government.

 The mere fact that you believe in God does not mean that God believes in you, in the sense that you are the Chosen of God, and therefore everything you do is ordained by God.
 Those who believe, as George Bush did, that they have a divine mandate to perform God’s will in the world, which often means believing that they have a divine sanction to do whatever they have a will or inclination to do, would do well to remember that Adolf Hitler also believed that he had a divine mission.
-Hitler took the failure of several assassination attempts on him as signs that God was indeed protecting him from his enemies so that he could fulfill his goal of establishing a thousand-year German Reich, thus ensuring the global supremacy of the Aryan race forever on the Earth.
+Hitler took the failure of several assassination attempts on him as signs that God was indeed protecting him from his enemies so that he could fulfill his goal of establishing a thousand-year German Reich, thus ensuring the supremacy of the Aryan race forever on the Earth.

 Another example of this false belief is that one’s particular group is God’s chosen people.
 For example, for millennia the Jews have believed that they are the chosen people of God.
 This religious belief has had a significant influence on their behaviour throughout the ages, as manifested in their sense of superiority over others, their reluctance, in contrast to the followers of other religions, to admit non-Jews into their faith, and their conviction that God would always protect them from harm.
 This is why the Holocaust, when roughly six million Jews were exterminated by the Nazis, was such a traumatic and disillusioning event for all the Jews that survived these human-inflicted horrors.
 In no way could they reconcile the belief in their special status as God’s chosen people and the senseless deaths of so many of their people, who were guilty of no wrongdoing.

 There is an even more general instance of this delusion that is, unfortunately, held by much of the world’s human population.
-According to this widespread belief, we humans are members of God’s chosen species that is meant to rule over, while doing whatever we like with, the rest of God’s Creation.
+According to this widespread belief, we humans are the members of God’s chosen species that is meant to rule over, while doing whatever we like with, the rest of God’s Creation.
 It would be a very grave and foolish mistake to suppose that the fact that, until now, we have been permitted to do as we please, while our voracious numbers continue to multiply unchecked, is a sign that this belief is true, and therefore we do not need to change or curb our destructive behaviours, because, as many of us mistakenly believe, everything we do is in accordance with God’s divine plan for the Earth.

 It must be remembered that God is a very ancient being, having been around even longer than the Universe, which itself is extremely ancient.
 In that time, God has seen many things unfold in the vast Universe, including on the miniscule part of it that is the Earth.
 Moreover, God has witnessed times innumerable the repeated rise and fall of various life forms on our planet, as well as their continual evolution, and so the present havoc that we are wreaking, though alarming, is nothing new in Its infinitely greater experience.
-However, it is my conviction that God will not tolerate indefinitely the global destruction that we are causing, and that God will eventually be roused to action in order to protect Its Living Creation from the increasingly dangerous menace that is posed to it by us humans, who, to our great shame, foolishly and erroneously believe that we are God’s chosen species.
+However, it is my conviction that God will not tolerate indefinitely the global destruction that we are causing, and that God will eventually be roused to act in order to protect Its Living Creation from the increasingly dangerous menace that is posed to it by us humans, who, to our great shame, foolishly and erroneously believe that we are God’s chosen species.
 So long as we continue on this false path, I believe it will lead to our annihilation, as the only way to preserve God’s Glorious Creation from our extremely destructive tendencies.